linkerd/linkerd/linkerd/docs/protocol-h2.md

 namespace | (all) | The Kubernetes namespace where the ingress resources are deployed.
-If not specified, linkerd will watch all namespaces. host | `localhost` | The Kubernetes master host. port | `8001` | The Kubernetes master port. annotationClass | `linkerd` | The value of the `kubernetes.io/ingress.class` annotation that linkerd expects for each ingress resource.
+If not specified, linkerd will watch all namespaces. host | `localhost` | The Kubernetes master host. port | `8001` | The Kubernetes master port.

 #### Identifier Path Parameters